csci344/spring2023/pages/_assignments/tutorial09.md

 ## 4. Required Flask Exercises
-Once you've set up your flask installation, you will do 4 required exercises:
+Once you've set up your flask installation, you will complete 5 required exercises.
+You may also complete the optional exercise (#6) for extra credit:

 |  | Exercise | Purpose |
 |--|--|--|